 Diabetes Treatment and Prevention

 The Division of Endocrinology and Metabolism oversees the UPMC Diabetes Inpatient Safety Committee.
-This committee is dedicated to implementing system-wide computer-based physician order-entry initiatives that target rational goal-directed inpatient glycemic management as a way of improving patient outcomes, while minimizing risk for hypoglycemia and other adverse events.
+This committee is dedicated to implementing system-wide computer-based physician order-entry initiatives that target rational goal-directed inpatient glycemic management as a way of improving patient outcomes while minimizing risk for hypoglycemia and other adverse events.
 These initiatives have led to marked, large-scale improvements in the management and outcomes of hospitalized patients with diabetes and newly recognized hyperglycemia, including reductions in hospital lengths of stay and improved compliance with national recommendations for inpatient glycemic management.
+The Division has also instituted a comprehensive advanced practice provider training program to further expand and improve inpatient clinical diabetes management.

-The University of Pittsburgh Diabetes Institute has organized the largest network of American Diabetes Association (ADA)-recognized diabetes self-management education programs in the US.
-There are 50 established sites in a variety of clinical settings where patients are able to receive these educational sessions.
+The University of Pittsburgh Diabetes Institute has organized one of the largest networks of American Diabetes Association (ADA)-recognized diabetes self-management education and support programs in the US.
+There are 48 established sites in a variety of clinical settings where patients are able to receive these educational sessions.
 These sites include all UPMC hospitals, primary care practices, and community-based clinics.
-The Division of Endocrinology has partnered with the University of Pittsburgh Diabetes Institute Registry and ADA-Certified Diabetes Education Network to support team-based care at all diabetes care locations and launch large-scale quality improvement initiatives across the UPMC system and the UPMC Health Plan.
-The Division [also collaborated in] developing Chronicle, a national self-management program database, which is being used as a national repository for the ADA Self-Management Education Recognition Program.
+Diabetes care, education, and support is also widely available via various outreach initiatives for improving access, including telemedicine for patients and electronic consultation for primary care providers to the Division.
+The Division of Endocrinology has also partnered with the University of Pittsburgh Diabetes Institute Registry and the ADA-Recognized Diabetes Education Network to support team-based care at all diabetes care locations and launch large-scale quality improvement initiatives across the UPMC system and the UPMC Health Plan.
+Partnerships with the large network of diabetes education programs and primary care practices affords a unique platform to implement and evaluate new models of care delivery and telehealth approaches.
+NIH, foundation, and industry have supported studies designed to examine technological applications like phone apps insulin instruction and videoconferencing for ongoing diabetes care and support.

-Efforts are ongoing in the development and validation of a database of the more than 185,000 patients with diabetes who receive care in UPMC hospitals or associated outpatient facilities and clinics in Western Pennsylvania.
-This is the largest diabetes registry of unselected patients in the United States.
+Efforts continue in the development and validation of a database of greater than 185,000 patients with diabetes who receive care in UPMC hospitals or associated outpatient facilities and clinics in Western Pennsylvania.
+This is one of the largest diabetes registries of unselected patients in the United States, providing a source to estimate how patients with diabetes are progressing in their treatment, how complication risk is mitigated through specific intervention efforts, and estimation of risk to provide the most comprehensive care to those in greatest need.
 Medicare, the VA, and Kaiser-Permanente have larger—but demographically selected—diabetes registries.

 Approximately 800 thyroid cancer patients are followed in the UPMC Multidisciplinary Thyroid Center outpatient clinic, located in the UPMC Center for Diabetes and Endocrinology, Falk Medical Building.
 This center uses a coordinated care approach to scheduling patient visits for thyroid nodule evaluation, fine needle aspiration biopsy with same day cytological analysis, oncogene mutation analysis as needed, and immediate referral to endocrine surgery when necessary.
 The Multidisciplinary Thyroid Center’s coordinated evaluation plans reduce the anxiety that can occur with uncertainties and prolonged delays in diagnosis and treatment.
 In addition, the Division operates one of the country’s largest Thyroid Cancer Registries.